Jan 15, 2021

 Organic farm pros dominate Western Growers’ leadership program

 Young professionals from organic farm operations made a good showing this week as participants were announced for a leadership program though Western Growers.

-Six out of nine individuals to participate in Western Growers’ Future Volunteer Leaders Program (FVLP) come from farms with certified-organic operations.
+Seven out of nine individuals to participate in Western Growers’ Future Volunteer Leaders Program (FVLP) come from farms with certified-organic operations.